telerik/blazor-docs/components/grid/selection/multiple.md

 ## Checkbox Selection

-To add checkboxes in each row that the user can use for selection, add a `TelerikGridCheckboxColumn` in the `TelerikGridColumns` collection of the grid.
+To add checkboxes in each row that the user can use for selection, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.

 The Grid allows selection and deselection of all rows on the current page via the `SelectAll` property.
 Setting this property to `true` (its default value) will render a checkbox in the grid header that the you can click to select whole pages.